As an affiliate, I may collect a share of sales or other compensation from the links on this page.

 - Cover with a layer of acoustic foam, but be careful not to ruin its structure with glue.
 If the holes get blocked then it won’t do a very good job of trapping sound waves.

 - Attach this to the wall behind your fridge and then push it back into place.
-Hopefully you’ve noticed a significant reduction in airborne noise!
+Hopefully, you’ve noticed a significant reduction in airborne noise!

 As I mentioned above, some noise will still be able to escape from behind the fridge, but there’s little you can do about this.
 However, building this soundproofing board should make a difference, particularly when you move to another room in the house.
 Ideally, any audible sounds should only be heard close to the fridge.

-4. Put your refrigerator in an alcove
+4. Put the refrigerator in an alcove

 One of the best things you can do for blocking the noises coming from the back of your fridge is to move it into an alcove.
 Doing this basically means the sound waves are trapped in a smaller space and have less chance of bouncing around the room.

 This also gives you a great chance to soundproof not just behind the fridge, but around the sides too.
 You’re not as limited on attaching things to the sides of a fridge, but I’d still focus on soundproofing the alcove instead.
-More than anything, this’ll make it easier to access the fridge if anything breaks down.
+More than anything, that’ll make it easier to access the fridge if anything breaks down.

 Again, construct a soundproof board like the one above, but build 2 more the same size as the sides.
 I’d recommend leaving a gap between 1 and 2 inches around the whole refrigerator, as this will allow air to still circulate, meaning it’s less likely to overheat.